dimitrik1223/SML-Algorithm-Benchmarks/SML_inividual_project_report.md

 * `Linear kernel`: this kernel is to be used when the data is linearly seperable.
 This kernel doesn't actually project onto higher demensional space.
 It is given by the inner product of two vectors.

 * `Polynomial kernel`: This kernel can be used when the data is not linearly seperable and adds a polynmial term much like the polynomial term in regression.
 The trick here is still that the kernel allows for the inner product of vectors to be used as opposed to the actual individual data points.
 However it does add many added dimensions to the data which can result in very long run times.
-Additionally, the polynomial regression introduces two new hyperparameters: `Degree`, which indicates the degree of the kernel's polynomial term, (higher degree, more flexbility) and `Gamma`
+Additionally, the polynomial regression introduces two new hyperparameters: `Degree`, which indicates the degree of the kernel's polynomial term, (higher degree, more flexbility) and `Gamma`.

+* `Radial kernel`: Based on the radial basis function (`RBF`).
+This kernel can be effective when dealing with non-linearly seperable data.
+Interestingly, RBF has the property of infinitely expanding the dimensions of the data.
+This makes it especially useful for non-linear geometrical patterns once projected back down to the original dimensions.

 SVM can also be extended to multi-class classification problems using `OvO` and `OvA`.
 This extention beyond the binary-class setting is methodologically identical to OvO and OvA with logistic regression.